pieter-degroote/UltimateKEYS-testing/README.md

 ## Colemak keyboard layout :

-A test version which features 'Colemak' as the base layout.
+This is a test version featuring 'Colemak' as the base layout.
 See the folder **`colemak-test`** for the overlay scripts and images.

 ## Switching between 'classic' and 'SW' operation with Scroll Lock